zhong-j-yu/rekex/doc/Intro.md

 These ctors can be omitted.
-If there's no explicit ctors for a datatype `A`, and `A` is a *sealed* type with subtypes `A1, A2`, ctors like these are implicit declared for `A`.
+If there's no explicit ctors for a datatype `A`, and `A` is a *sealed* type with subtypes `A1, A2`, such ctors are implicitly declared for `A`.

-Next, suppose symbol *A1* has a single production rule *A1 = X Y*, and datatype `A1` is designed with the same form
+Next, suppose symbol *A1* has a single production rule *A1 = X Y*, and datatype `A1` is designed in the same form

         record A1(X x, Y y){}